 Games & Hobbies:Other Games

-The Appendix N Podcast - Episode 12 - Dwellers in the Mirage
+The Appendix N Podcast - Episode 7 - The Moon Pool by Abraham Merritt

 Merrit, A.: CREEP, SHADOW, CREEP; MOON POOL; DWELLERS IN THE MIRAGE; et al